 Somehow we ended up with a house full of people who think french fries are the only acceptable potato food.
-I’m pretty sure this is frugal sacrilege.
+I’m pretty sure this is a clean eating fail.

-Since we’re doing a #CheapskateWhole30, this root vegetable is a necessary evil right now.
-I tell my kids that sometimes it’s hard to live in the first world.
-Thankfully, Baked Home Fries have saved our month.
+Since we’re doing a #CheapskateWhole30, this root vegetable is extremely important right now.
+These Crispy Baked Home Fries saved our Whole30.
 It’s the perfect not-french-fry that tastes kind of like a french fry.

 You can feed up to 6 people with this recipe, so each serving is 15 cents.

 Or you can feed my 3 small boys the same amount of potatoes in one sitting, because they are part locust.

 To save time during the hectic dinner hour, you can chop the potatoes up to a day in advance.
 Store them in the fridge in a sealed container (these versatile glass bowls with lids are perfect – affiliate link), covered with water.